 Identify applicable standards,

-Practical application of requirements to typical medical device designs,
+Practical application of standards' requirements to typical medical device designs,

 Instructor, Frank O'Brien

 24 years, Med TC 62 committee work, 1906 award

 MS Tech Mgt SUNY Stony Brook; PE NY; BS EE Clarkson College

 Lives in County Clare, previously Boston, San Jose, Frankfurt, LI NY